andrasq/node-prom-pushgateway/README.md

         "my_metric_a 1\n" +
         "my_metric_b 2\n"
     ), (err) => {
-        // metrics will be in the next /metrics report })
+        // metrics will be part of the next /metrics report })